AnshNohria/KRISHI_SHAYAK/README.md

-# 🌾 Krishi Dhan Sahayak - AI-Powered Agriculture Assistant
+# 🌾 Krishi Mitra - AI-Powered Agriculture Assistant

 A comprehensive, AI-driven agricultural assistant that helps Indian farmers with intelligent guidance, weather information, FPO connections, and government scheme access.
 Built with modern tool-based architecture for reliability and extensibility.